Romeo and Juliet Love Quotes

 Or bid me go into a new-made grave

-Things that, to hear them told, have made me tremble;
+(Things that, to hear them told, have made me

 And I will do it without fear or doubt,

-To live an unstain'd wife to my sweet love.
+To live an unstained wife to my sweet love.

 All the things that used to frighten Juliet are now unimportant compared to the horror of betraying Romeo and marrying another man.

-now art thou sociable, now art thou Romeo; now art
+for love?
+Now art thou sociable, now art thou

-thou what thou art, by art as well as by nature:
+Romeo, now art thou what thou art, by art as well as

-for this drivelling love is like a great natural,
+by nature.
+For this driveling love is like a great

 To Mercutio, love is ridiculous and gets in the way of real life.
 Not only that, but Romeo's passion for Rosaline has alienated him from his friends.